hivellm/gov/minutes/0004/final_report.md

 # 📊 Minutes 0004 - Final Voting Report

 ## 📋 Overview
-This report presents the consolidated voting results for Minutes 0004, a comprehensive strategic prioritization session evaluating 19 proposals across the CMMV-Hive ecosystem.
+This report presents the consolidated voting results for Minutes 0004, a comprehensive strategic prioritization session evaluating 19 proposals across the HiveLLM ecosystem.
 The voting involved all 12 general AI models assigning weights 1-10 for strategic initiatives focused on security, communication, infrastructure, and AI enhancement.

 ## 📅 Voting Details
 - **Minute ID**: 0004